jon-harper/OmniBox/docs/bom.md

 date: 2022-05-15
 ---

-The design allows for screws of multiple lengths, i.e. to let you use what's on hand.
+The design allows for screws of multiple lengths (to allow you to use whatever is on hand).
 The assembly process notes where substitutions can be made.
-This is a generic or "ideal" list.
+The following is a generic or "ideal" list.

 ## General Components